wendyverdonk93/docs/content/payment-methods/billing-suite/e-invoicing/how-does-e-invoicing-work.md

 ## Create action
 Each action needs to created following these steps:

-1. Login in your [MultiSafepay Control](https://merchant.multisafepay.com) and navigate to _E-Invoicing -> Action_
+1. Login into your [MultiSafepay Control](https://merchant.multisafepay.com) and navigate to _E-Invoicing -> Action_
 2. Click on  _Add new template_
 3. Select delivery option(s) _email address, SMS or Letter_
 4. Provide a description. _Example: NL 1st invoice_
 5. Select a language
-6. The from address is by default _noreply@multisafepay.com_.
-When changing the from address, MultiSafepay strongly recommends you add a DNS records to your domain in order to avoid your messages being marked as spam.
+6. The from address is by default _noreply@multisafepay.com_ When changing the from address, MultiSafepay strongly recommends you add a DNS records to your domain in order to avoid your messages being marked as spam.
 Further information available in your MultiSafepay Control
 7. Enter a from name
 8. Provide a subject. _Example: Invoice @sitename@_
 9. The Body plain indicates plain (unformatted) text.
 The layout is entirely up to you